anderson-alves-01/movikar-app-react/replit.md

-# CarShare - Car Rental Platform
+# alugae.mobi - Car Rental Platform

 ## Overview

-CarShare is a full-stack car rental platform connecting car owners with renters.
+alugae.mobi is a full-stack car rental platform connecting car owners with renters.
 It enables users to list vehicles and book cars, featuring comprehensive user management, vehicle listings, a booking system, real-time messaging, and digital contract signing.
 The project aims to provide a robust, scalable, and user-friendly solution for the car rental market.

 ## User Preferences